FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Introduction

-\paragraph{Contributions.} Our key idea is to develop a method to refine large-scale pretrained image-language models to zero-shot video use-cases.
-Our work brings two contributions:\\ \textbf{(1)} We introduce FitCLIP, a refinement strategy and model for zero-shot video understanding.
+\textbf{Contributions.} Our key idea is to develop a method to refine large-scale pretrained image-language models to zero-shot video use-cases.
+Our work brings two contributions:\\ \textbf{(1)} We introduce FitCLIP, a refinement strategy, and model for zero-shot video understanding.
 The model leverages abundant knowledge in large-scale image models and a distillation strategy to learn \textit{new} video knowledge.
-We describe FitCLIP in (Section \ref{sec:method}).\\ \textbf{(2)} We evaluate FitCLIP and competitive baselines in a newly designed zero-shot benchmark (Section \ref{sec:benchmark}).
-Our experiments include results in two different video understanding tasks, action recognition, and text-to-video retrieval, where we show the value of FitCLIP (Section \ref{sec:experiments}).
+We describe FitCLIP in (\cref{sec:method}).\\ \textbf{(2)} We evaluate FitCLIP and competitive baselines in a newly designed zero-shot benchmark (\cref{sec:benchmark}).
+Our experiments include results for two sets of video understanding tasks, action recognition, and text-to-video retrieval, where we show the value of FitCLIP (\cref{sec:experiments}).